peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/sdk.md

 #### Exponential Backoff

-- Any API that fails because of too many calls needs to be retried with Exponential Backoff
+- Any API that fails because of too many calls needs to be retried with Exponential Backoff (usually HTTP Status 429)
 - These apply to rate limited API
 - Retry mechanism is included in SDK API calls